 Wood degrades over time, which affects how much weight a wood pallet can hold.

-Wood block pallets, on the other hand, are made of sterner stuff.
+Wood block pallets, on the other hand, are generally made of with greater mass of wood and robust fasteners.
 Different outlets put the maximum weight per pallet for wood block pallets at anywhere from 4,000 pounds to 5,500 pounds.
 However, this figure more likely reflects the maximum dynamic weight per pallet.
 The maximum static weight per pallet for a wood block pallet is likely to be much higher, but isn’t widely shared due to uncertainty about the exact upper limit.